Yurlungur/xmonad-config/instructions/02-configuring-xmonad.md

 ### Important note

-Be sure to find-replace all instances of my username `jonahm` with your username.
+Be sure to check that all paths pointed to are reasonable on your machine.

 ## xmobar